opensouls/soul-next/README.md

 1. `npm install`
 2. `npx soul-engine login` Login/Signup for the Soul Engine!
-3. Copy .envsample and add your organization and API key.
+3. Copy `.envsample`, rename to `.env` and add your organization and API key.
 4. `npm run dev` awaken your first Soul.

 ## Things to see